mdn/content/files/en-us/web/javascript/guide/indexed_collections/index.md

 [JavaScript typed arrays](/en-US/docs/Web/JavaScript/Typed_arrays) are array-like objects and provide a mechanism for accessing raw binary data.
 As you already know, {{jsxref("Array")}} objects grow and shrink dynamically and can have any JavaScript value.
 JavaScript engines perform optimizations so that these arrays are fast.
 However, as web applications become more and more powerful, adding features such as audio and video manipulation, access to raw data using [WebSockets](/en-US/docs/Web/API/WebSockets_API), and so forth, it has become clear that there are times when it would be helpful for JavaScript code to be able to quickly and easily manipulate raw binary data in typed arrays.

+Typed array objects share many of the same methods as arrays with similar semantics.
+However, they are conceptually not arrays and don't have all array methods.

 ### Buffers and views: typed array architecture

-To achieve maximum flexibility and efficiency, JavaScript typed arrays split the implementation into **buffers** and **views**.
+To achieve maximum flexibility and efficiency, JavaScript typed arrays split the implementation into _buffers_ and _views_.
 A buffer (implemented by the {{jsxref("ArrayBuffer")}} object) is an object representing a chunk of data; it has no format to speak of, and offers no mechanism for accessing its contents.
 In order to access the memory contained in a buffer, you need to use a view.
-A view provides a **context** — that is, a data type, starting offset, and number of elements — that turns the data into an actual typed array.
+A view provides a _context_ — that is, a data type, starting offset, and number of elements — that turns the data into an actual typed array.

 ![Typed arrays in an ArrayBuffer](typed_arrays.png)